 Answer: X-ray is used to guide the placement of a needle to the area of pain in your body.
 Medication is then injected into the problem area.
 Please keep in mind that it may take up to one week before the medication takes effect.
-You can expect a call from our nurse within that time.

 Question: How will I feel after the procedure?

 Answer: You will be able to move about freely, but may want to perform only light activity for the remainder of the day.
 You must bring a driver to take you home after your injection.

 Question: Should I see the radiologist for ongoing pain management care?

 Since you have been referred for pain relief, you may be scheduled for one or a series of injections.
 Once you have completed your pain management injection(s), you should follow-up with your primary physician for ongoing care.
 You will need a referral from your primary physician for future pain management injections.